 N+N concentration were generally very low in the system.
-At the beginning of the study, N+N exceeded 5 μ M at all sites except 1 (4.4 μ M), 8 and 9 (north and central mouth; < 1 μ M) (Figure 9).
-Aside from this, high (>10 μ M) concentrations of N+N were only observed during wet periods, and these solely occurred at sites 1 and 5.
+At the beginning of the study, N+N exceeded 5 μ M at all sites except 1 (4.4 μ M), 8 and 9 (north and central mouth; < 1 μ M) (Figure

+9).
+Aside from this, high (>10 μM) concentrations of N+N were only observed during wet periods, and these solely occurred at sites 1 and 5.
 Few differences between surface and bottom N+N concentrations were observed, except during wet conditions when concentrations were occasionally higher in surface waters and during summer 2013 when N+N concentrations were occasionally higher in bottom waters (Figure 10).
 Ammonium concentrations exhibited a high degree of spatial-temporal variability.
 Higher concentrations were often observed during warmer months of the year (Figure 11).
-However, higher concentrations (>10 μ M) were also observed during high rainfall conditions, especially (but not limited to) in the tributary sites (1, 2, 5).
+However, higher concentrations (>10 μM) were also observed during high rainfall conditions, especially (but not limited to) in the tributary sites (1, 2, 5).
 Thus, ammonium appears to be indicative of both internal recycling (i.e., higher concentrations during warmer months) and watershed loading sources (higher concentrations during wet conditions).
 Higher ammonium concentrations were occasionally observed in bottom waters (Figure 12), consistent with a role for recycling in, and release from sediments.
-By far, the dominant form of dissolved nitrogen during the study period was dissolved organic nitrogen (DON), with DON concentrations regularly exceeding 40 μM (Figure 13, 15).
-No clear seasonal or interannual pattern was observed in terms of DON, however there was an upward slope over time for each site, indicating an increasing trend.
-No differences between surface and bottom DON concentrations were observed (Figure 14).
+By far, the dominant form of dissolved nitrogen during the study period was dissolved organic nitrogen (DON), with DON concentrations routinely exceeding 40 μM (Figure 13, 15).
+No clear seasonal or interannual pattern was observed in terms of DON (Figure 13), and no differences between surface and bottom DON concentrations were observed (Figure 14).
 DON peaks in both mid-late 2016 and late 2019 both corresponded with relatively low chlorophyll levels, while DON "troughs" in late 2013 to mid-2015 and early 2018 to early 2019 corresponded with higher chlorophyll levels (Figure 15), suggesting that phytoplankton may have been utilizing the fraction of the DON pool that increased in their absence or decreased in their presence.
-This was estimated to be $\sim 31 \pm 4\%$ of the DON pool and interestingly, the C:N of the dissolved organic matter (DOM) that was apparently utilized (7.1 ± 2.0) was lower than that of the bulk DOM pool (10.2 ± 2.0) , suggesting selective utilization of DON derived from sources that produce labile organic matter (such as wastewater).
-Highest DON concentrations were found at site 2 ($81.7 \pm 18.0 \mu$ M) and site 1 (76.9 \pm 14.6 μ M), and were lower at sites 3-6, ranging from 67.3-71.4 μ M on average.
+For example, at site 2 in the Laguna Salada, the DON pool decreased by $\sim 60 \pm 6\%$ from non-bloom to bloom periods.
+The C:N of the dissolved organic matter (DOM) that was utilized (5.0 \pm 0.6) was lower than that of the bulk DOM pool (13.5 ± 3.0) , suggesting selective utilization of DON derived from sources that produce labile organic matter (such as wastewater).
+Highest DON concentrations were found at site 2 (80.7 ± $18.0 \mu M$) and site 1 ($76.3 \pm 15.1 \mu M$), and were lower at sites 3-6, ranging from $66.7-70.7 \mu M$ on average.